Isaiah 53: Interpretive options concerning the servant's identity

-This interpretation states that the servant is a metaphor for the entire nation of Israel.
-The sufferings of the servant are seen as sufferings of the nation as a whole while in exile.
+This interpretation states that the servant is a metaphor for the entire nation of Israel, as indicated by prior verses in Deutero-Isaiah (Isaiah 41:8-9, 44:1, 44:21, 49:3).
+The servant's sufferings are seen as the sufferings of the nation as a whole while in exile.
 This interpretation first appears with unnamed Jews familiar to Origen in the third century CE (see below), and it subsequently became the majority position within Judaism from the medieval period until today.
-Sometimes this view is combined with the "righteous remnant" view (e.g. Rashi on 53:3 and 53:8) Representative commentaries include:
+Sometimes, this view is combined with the "righteous remnant" view (e.g., Rashi on 53:3 and 53:8) Representative commentaries include: